 Slovakia

-GWP Central and Easter Europe based in Bratislava is an international network of organizations involved in water resources management comprises of 12 Country Water Partnerships in the region.
+GWP Central and Eastern Europe based in Bratislava is an international network of organizations involved in water resources management comprises of 12 Country Water Partnerships in the region.

 Serbia